ros-navigation/navigation2/nav2_bt_navigator/README.md

 * SpeedController: A custom control flow node, which controls the tick rate based on the current speed.
 This decorator offers the most flexibility as the user can set the minimum/maximum tick rate which is adjusted according to the current speed.

 * GoalUpdater: A custom control node, which updates the goal pose.
 It subscribes to a topic in which it can receive an updated goal pose to use instead of the one commanded in action.
+It is useful for dynamic object following tasks.

 * TruncatePath: A custom control node, which modifies a path making it shorter.
 It removes the last part of the pose in the base of a distance to the original goal pose.
 The resulting last pose of the path orientates the robot to the original goal pose.